beginner-corp/lambda/readme.md

 ## return a result to api gateway

 Lets look at a vanilla AWS Lambda example.
-Here is a Lambda for performing a sum. given `event.query.x = 1` it will return `{count:2}`.
+Here is a Lambda for performing a sum.
+Given `event.query.x = 1` it will return `{count:2}`.

 ```javascript
 exports.handler = function sum(event, callback) {